trsong/trsong.github.io/_posts/2020-11-01-DailyQuestionsAug.md

 **Java Playground:** [https://repl.it/languages/java](https://repl.it/languages/java)

+### Nov 15, 2020 \[Medium\] Number of Flips to Make Binary String
+---
+> **Question:** You are given a string consisting of the letters `x` and `y`, such as `xyxxxyxyy`.
+In addition, you have an operation called flip, which changes a single `x` to `y` or vice versa.
+>
+> Determine how many times you would need to apply this operation to ensure that all x's come before all y's.
+In the preceding example, it suffices to flip the second and sixth characters, so you should return 2.

 ### Nov 14, 2020 \[Medium\] Isolated Islands
 ---
 > **Question:** Given a matrix of 1s and 0s, return the number of "islands" in the matrix.
 A 1 represents land and 0 represents water, so an island is a group of 1s that are neighboring whose perimeter is surrounded by water.